ARE THE REAL NUMBERS

 .24059165378. . . ,

 then it does not signify a limit.
 What is more, we cannot place it with respect to order.
-It is nothing but a sequence of made-up digits followed by three dots.
-And having no name, it does not have the capacity for computation.
-It is not possible to name the sum of such "infinite decimals," we cannot name their difference, their product, or their quotient.
-Such a symbol is not the symbol of a number.
+It is not the symbol of a number.

-In fact, the English mathematician and father of artificial intelligence Alan Turing proved the following:
+In fact, the English mathematician and father of computer science Alan Turing proved the following:

 To compute the decimal expansion of a real number, it is possible to create an algorithm for only a countable number of them.